m3tac0de/home-assistant-sofabaton-x1s/README.md

 - Home Assistant 2024.x or newer (async config flow, options flow)
 - A Sofabaton **X1S** hub on the same network, advertising `_x1hub._udp.local.`
+- Your HA instance must be able to open TCP ports (so the real hub can connect to our integration)
-- Your HA instance must be able to open UDP and TCP ports (for the proxy’s listening ports)
+- Your HA instance must be able to open UDP ports (optional; only if you want the official app to be able to connect to the hub while this integration is running)

 ---